Dan Ferrell writes about do-it-yourself car maintenance and repair. He has certifications in automation and control technology.

-The mass air flow (MAF) sensor tells the computer the amount (the density) of the air entering the engine.
-A common MAF problem is dirt or foreign matter blocking the sensing element, preventing the sensor from working.
+The mass airflow (MAF) sensor tells the computer the amount (the density) of the air entering the engine.
+A common MAF problem is a dirt or foreign matter blocking the sensing element, preventing the sensor from working.
 Or the sensor itself may fail after miles of service.
 You can clean and test the sensor at home.

 6. Canister Vent Valve